gsiems/learn/postgresql/popularity.md

 attempts to determine/show the technology stack being used by startups.

-That open source databases dominate the startup scene is hardly suprising but what is most interesting (to me at least) is the ratio of Okay-to-Good-to-Great startups compared to MySQL and MS SQL Server (not known is how an ok startup is distinguished from a good or great startup).
+That open source databases dominate the startup scene is hardly surprising but what is most interesting (to me at least) is the ratio of Okay-to-Good-to-Great startups compared to MySQL and MS SQL Server (not known is how an okay startup is distinguished from a good or great startup).

 ![codingvc.com graph](codingvc_2014-08_graph.png)